Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Recon.md

     arjun -i urls

+ ### Aquatone
- ### Aquatone is a tool for visual inspection of websites across a large amount of hosts and is convenient  for quickly gaining an overview of HTTP-based attack surface.
+ aqutone is a tool for visual inspection of websites across a large amount of hosts and is convenient  for quickly gaining an overview of HTTP-based     attack surface.

       cat domains-endpoints.txt | aquatone

+  ### EyeWitness
-  ### EyeWitness is designed to take screenshots of websites provide some server header info, and identify default credentials if known
+  eyewitness is designed to take screenshots of websites provide some server header info, and identify default credentials if known

      eyewitness